zaiisao/Documentation/en/Video/custom_video_android.md

 public SurfaceTexture getSurfaceTexture();
 ```

-This method gets the created texture; If in the GL environment or a thread is required, call `getEglContext` and `getHandler`.
+This method gets the created texture.
+If in the GL environment or a thread is required, call the `getEglContext` and `getHandler` methods.

 ##### Monitor the SurfaceTexture